 - Use request parameters to construct a canonicalized query string.

-- Sort all request parameters (including the common request parameters described in
+include the common request parameters described in the "Common parameters" topic and

 - Do not encode uppercase letters (A-Z), lowercase letters (a-z), digits (0-9), and characters including the hyphen (-), underscore (_), period (.), and tilde (~).

-- Encode a space ( ) as %20 but not the plus sign (+).
+- Encode a space as %20 instead of a plus sign (+).

-- Use an equal sign (=) to connect the name and value of each URL encoded request parameter as a key-value pair.
+- Use an equal sign (=) to connect the name and value of each URL-encoded request parameter as a key-value pair.

 the following rules: